 Around this area, visitors can read about a variety of plants and wildlife ranging from wildflowers, herbs, and cacti.
 Don’t forget to say hi to the butterflies, dragonflies, bees, and other critters living among the flora and fauna.

 Nothing beats hiking in Asheville.
-The NC Arboretum has 10+ miles of hiking trails which also connect into the Blue Ridge Parkway, Pisgah, and Lake Powhatan.
+The NC Arboretum has 10+ miles of hiking trails that also connect to the Blue Ridge Parkway, Pisgah, and Lake Powhatan.

-We personally love the Bent Creek Trail.
+We frequent the Bent Creek Trail.
 Uncover 1.3 miles of pathways along gorgeous streams with benches and spots for relaxing.
 The trail is more of an easy walk and dips into the trees.

 For extremely casual walkers, you might also enjoy the .75 Natural Garden Trail, which is both easy and scenic.